rahul-007/AI-Resume-Evaluator/README.md

 ### AI-Resume-Evaluator

-This AI Resume Evaluator is capable of analyzing the job description and the candidate resume using Google Gemini and then provide insights on % match, missing skills and improvement areas.
+This AI Resume Evaluator is capable of analyzing the job description and candidate resume using Google Gemini and then provide insights on % match, missing skills and improvement areas.

 For creating this app, following open source packages have been used: